10 Cat Food Myths

 Myth #1: Dry food is the best food for cats.

-Once considered the panacea for feline nutrition, new evidence shows dry foods may be a source of chronic health issues.
-Urinary, arthritis, kidney, diabetes, and even dental problems are just a few of the diseases now associated with dry food diets, including those that are grain free.
-Water matters and is most bioavailable and beneficial in food.
-Moisture rich foods offer critical support to electrolyte and micronutrient balance, maintaining cellular integrity throughout the body.
+Once considered the end-all and be-all for feline nutrition, evidence now shows dry foods may be a source of chronic health issues.
+Urinary, arthritis, kidney, diabetes, and dental problems are just a few of the diseases now associated with dry food diets, including those that are grain free.
+Water matters and is most absorbable and beneficial in food.
+Moisture rich foods offer critical support to electrolyte and micronutrient balance, helping maintain cellular membranes throughout the body.
 Quality canned, raw, and well-balanced home-made foods offer higher meat proteins, fewer carbohydrates, proper moisture levels, and fewer highly-processed ingredients, mimicking a more natural diet.

 Myth #2: Dry food is important for cleaning teeth.

-Your cat is an obligate carnivore.
-A carnivore’s teeth are designed for tearing and shredding, not grinding.
-In fact, because of the size and texture, most dry foods are swallowed whole with minimal chewing.
-Plus, chewing high carbohydrate foods produces a starchy film that can adhere to teeth creating a rich environment for dental-damaging bacteria.
+Your cat is an obligate carnivore with teeth designed for tearing and shredding, not grinding.
+Because of the size and texture, most dry foods are swallowed whole with minimal chewing.
+What of these carbohydrate rich foods is chewed produces a starchy film that adheres to teeth creating a rich environment for dental-damaging bacteria.

 Myth #3: Premium foods are just higher priced foods.

-The adage – you get what you pay for, is never truer than with pet foods.
-Nutrition is not only about whether your cat likes the food, but how bio-available it is and how your cat metabolizes it.
-Quality manufacturers go to great lengths to source better ingredients, cook at low temperatures to preserve valuable nutrients, and use specially designed packaging to preserve freshness.
-Inexpensive foods should raise alarms.
-To make foods cheaply, corners were cut somewhere, whether in the ingredients, manufacturing or labor.
+The adage – you get what you pay for – is just as true with pet foods.
+Nutrition is not only about whether your cat likes and eats the food, but what your cat can absorb and how your cat metabolizes it.
+Premium food manufacturers go to great lengths to source quality ingredients, cook at low temperatures to preserve valuable nutrients, and use special packaging to preserve freshness.
+Inexpensive foods should raise alarms; corners were cut in the ingredients, manufacturing, or labor.

 Myth #4: Do not mix or change cat foods.

 In the wild, your feline predator will hunt for a range of entrees from mice to bugs.
-So, why presume that switching foods is detrimental?
-In reality, variety may prevent over-supplementation, nutritional imbalances, and the development of food sensitivities.
-Slow introductions of a selection of foods with a variety of proteins, textures and styles, will encourage better digestion and a healthier immune system, and help reduce fixation on select foods.
+A well-planned variety of foods may prevent over-supplementation, nutritional imbalances, and the development of food sensitivities.
+Slow introductions of a selection of foods with a variety of proteins, textures and styles, will encourage better digestion, a healthier immune system, and help reduce fixation on select foods.

 While organic and free-range meats make superior protein sources, they are often not the primary ingredients in organic pet foods.
 Because of costs, many dry and some canned foods use higher levels of plant proteins to meet nutritional requirements, increasing the carbohydrate load in your cat’s diet.
 Cat’s cannot properly metabolize high volumes of carbohydrates and in turn store them as fat.
 Understanding your cat’s nutritional needs AND how to read labels will help you select the best foods for your obligate carnivore.